Marvin the Martian: History

 Marvin hails from the planet Mars, but is often found elsewhere.
-He is often accompanied by his dog "K-9", and sometimes by other creatures (one gag, first used in Hare-Way to the Stars (1958), being candy-sized "Instant Martians" that become full-size on addition of drops of water).
+He is often accompanied by his dog "K-9", and sometimes by other creatures: One gag, first used in Hare-Way to the Stars (1958), involved candy-sized "Instant Martians" that become full-size upon addition of drops of water.

 Marvin wears a Roman soldier's uniform, with basketball shoes resembling the Chuck Taylor All-Stars brand.
 The helmet and skirt that he wears are green and his suit is red (in a few of the original shorts, his suit was green and the helmet and skirt golden).
 His head is a black sphere with only eyes for features.
 The curved crest of his helmet appears, with the push-broom-like upper section, to comically resemble the helm of an ancient Greek hoplite, or the galea of a Roman centurion.
 The appearance of the combination of Marvin's head and helmet led to Bugs Bunny referring to him as a "bowling ball wearing a spittoon" in one short.
 Marvin speaks with a soft, nasally voice, and often speaks technobabble.
 He is also known for his trademark quotes "Where's the kaboom?
 There was supposed to be an Earth-shattering kaboom!", "Isn't that lovely?", and "This makes me very angry, very angry indeed." (which is usually followed by him huffing and puffing).
 His voice sounds similar to the one used for Claude Cat.

 On numerous occasions, Marvin has tried to destroy the Earth with his "Illudium Q-36 Explosive Space Modulator" (sometimes pronounced "Illudium Pu-36" or "Uranium Pu-36").
 The original reference to "Uranium Pu-36" was changed to "Illudium PU-36" in subsequent cartoons.
 The "Pu" is a reference to plutonium.
 Marvin always laboriously over-pronounces the name of the device, which resembles a stick of dynamite, in order to avoid any possibility of confusing it with some other similar form of explosive technology.
 Marvin attempts to destroy the Earth because, he reasons, "it obstructs my view of Venus"; he has been trying to destroy the Earth for more than two millennia, suggesting that members of his species, and possibly Martian creatures in general, have extremely long lifespans.
 Marvin is consistently foiled by Bugs Bunny.
 He has battled for space territory, Planet X, with Daffy Duck, a.k.a.
 Duck Dodgers in the 24½th Century.

 Later appearances

-He has appeared in three animated shows - as a toddler in Baby Looney Tunes, as a primary antagonist in the Duck Dodgers television series and as a supporting character in The Looney Tunes Show.
+He has appeared in three animated shows — as a toddler in Baby Looney Tunes, as a primary antagonist in the Duck Dodgers television series and as a supporting character in The Looney Tunes Show.